 However, this one doesn’t collapse so you can’t really take it with you everywhere.

 Moving on, if you’re looking for other headphones to consider, here are 2 alternatives I recommend that you can take a look at.

 If noise canceling is what you’re after, you can look at the COWIN E7.

 These over-ear headphones are battery-driven and Bluetooth enabled so you can take them on the road.

 Will they be as dynamic for precise studio work?
 Not likely.

 They can also become hot and should be taken off every two hours according to the manufacturer.

-However you may have to sacrifice in terms of frequency response and quality of the structure.
+However, you may have to sacrifice in terms of frequency response and quality of the structure.

-It comes down to what’s featured on your priority list.
+All in all, it really comes down to what’s featured on your priority list.